Starting Location Instructions:

 Winter Riding Notes

-Riding speed and effort among riders can vary widely during winter riding months - depending on temperature, road conditions, and tire choice.
-(Definitely ditch your slick tires!)
-Many riders debate until last minute what tires to choose.
+Note that riding speed and effort among riders can vary widely during winter riding months - depending on temperature, road conditions, and tire choice.
+(Definitely ditch your slick tires!).
+Many riders debate until the last minute what tires to choose.
 Studded tires are safest, but will give a hefty speed penalty which will make it hard to keep up with other non-studded riders.
 A commmon compromise is riding just a studded front tire and a nice soft non-studded winter tire.
 The organizer's favorite is Continental's Top Contact Winter II Premium.
 Ridden on front and back they will suffice for most riding situations.
 Chosing studs is more likely during the notorious melt and refreeze month of March.
-Note that we have a few winter detours from our regular Northern Pancake route to avoid some challenging unplowed sections.
-But most riders riders prefer the more scenic and short hard-packed snow section on the Half-a-Pancake ride (that is is a gravel section during non-winter months).
-For variety, we can even throw this section in on our full 200k Pancake ride if desired.

 We will reschedule our rides if there is snow in the forecast or if there was a snow storm the day before.
 It takes time to plow the roads.
 If temperatures are forecast below zero, a reschedule is likely as well.
-Experience tells us that single digits and below will make meetign the 13.5 hrs time limit a challenging proposition.
 A note will be sent out to registered riders a day or two before.